 Electroencephalography (EEG) is a test that measures the electrical activity of the brain using a small metal disk (electrode) attached to the scalp.
 Brain cells communicate via electrical impulses and are always active during sleep.
 This activity appears as a wavy line in the EEG recording.

-EEG is useful for, but not limited to, the following diagnoses and treatments:
+EEG is also useful for the following diagnoses and treatments:

 - Brain tumor